SeongHyun-cloud/db-compression-ml/README.md

 #Steps to convert bit-perfect database from dat.gz to CSV <br />

+I've tried panadas and numpy, not sure how to convert bytes files into string itself.
+Unreadable

 Here, the BlankOXToPosiiton function is a unhash function which is value in the dpdb
 ```c
 POSITION BlankOXToPosition(theBlankOX)